What is a Balance bike and how it compares to a pedal bike?

 How does a balance bike work?

-Once the child has learned balance, they focus on their coordination, their turns, and positioning.
+Once the child has learned balance, they focus on their coordination, turns, and positioning.
 There are many benefits to using balance bikes!